-The boy watched hoping the butterfly would spread its wings and fly.
+The boy watched, hoping the butterfly would spread its wings and fly.
 But that never happened.
 The butterfly would live out its existence frail and grounded.

-If we were allowed to live without encountering and overcoming difficulties, we will not grow and develop, become stronger, and reach our full potential.
+If we were allowed to live without encountering and overcoming difficulties, we would not grow and develop, become stronger, and reach our full potential.
 The Father puts challenges into our lives to strengthen us, not destroy us.

 Life is filled with challenges.
 Sometimes the Father leads us into extended periods of time that are barren, difficult, and seemingly without end or purpose.
 But the Father never does anything without a plan, well thought out, and with specific goals in mind.

-When we experience such times in the wilderness, the best question is not “why?” but rather, “Father what do You want me to learn from this?”
+When we experience such times in the wilderness, the best question is not “why?” but rather, “Father, what do You want me to learn from this?”

-These tests focus our trust on the Father and His ability, faithfulness, and willingness to provide for us.
+These tests focus our trust in the Father and His ability, faithfulness, and willingness to provide for us.
 It provides answers to questions that often go unspoken.
 Will He meet our needs?
 Is He as good as we think He is?

 We are spiritual beings and we cannot exist on material nourishment alone.
 We are spiritually hungry, but we do not know it.
-We become aware of our spiritual hunger and through the trials we face.
+We become aware of our spiritual hunger through the trials we face.

 Deuteronomy 8:3 He humbled you and let you be hungry . . . that He might make you understand that man does not live by bread alone, but man lives by everything that proceeds out of the mouth of the LORD.

 But perhaps of no lesser importance, we discover ourselves.
 We learn what is truly in our hearts.
-What kind of stuff we really made of?
+What kind of stuff are we really made of?
 Are we willing to discover the Father’s purpose and goals, cast aside our selfishness and fears, and obey Him at all costs?